OpenMoonRay/openmoonray-docs/docs/moonray/geometry/RdlCurveGeometry.md

         default: True

-        <p class=jekyll-theme-minimal scene-class-attr-comment">disable if the geometry will be updated between frames</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">disable if the geometry will be updated between frames</p>

     <h3>use_rotation_motion_blur</h3>